celestiaorg/docs/docs/nodes/blockspace-race.md

   into any points or mainnet tokens**.
 * Validators are required to also run bridge nodes but cannot gain points for running both
-* Please ensure you submit your own work (node id, tx hashes, etc).
+* Please ensure you submit your own work (Node ID, tx hashes, etc).
   Submitting another participant’s work will result in immediate removal from the incentivized testnet.
 We will be monitoring it and have security checks in place.